k-sua/fractional_factorial_design/README.md

 2. Detect which factors has interaction effects with whom on Y.
 3. Determine the estimated model for Y.

-I perform a 2^{10-2} fractional factorial design with no replication and statistical analysis on the result to fulfill the goal with R programming.
+I perform a 2^{10-2} fractional factorial design with no replication and statistical analysis on the result to fulfill the goal with R.

 ## Executing Program